 Education on laws, policies and Gender Based Violence Plan

 Education and advocacy at all levels (community, police, public servants, schools, parents, youths) to shift mind sets and transform gender norms towards equality, respect, rights and protection for all women and men, girls and children.
-Strengthen women rights organizations and networks across all community and provincial levels for women rights to support this education and advocacy, including on gender norms, as well as practical actions for example the process of courts making a summons, making an appeal etc).
+Strengthen women rights organizations and networks across all community and provincial levels for women rights to support this education and advocacy, including on gender norms, as well as practical actions for example the process of courts (making a summons, making an appeal etc).
 Teach the next generation and introduce Gender Issues at lower primary education or early childhood learning.

 Strengthen the Law Enforcing Agencies and Institutions ( Police, District and Village Courts)